 Boardwalk’s Future is Foretold

-South of Convention Hall, you see the modest storefront of Madam Marie’s Temple of Knowledge, a fortune teller establishment that has been on the Boardwalk on and off since the 1930s.
+South of Convention Hall, you see the modest storefront of Madam Marie’s Temple of Knowledge.
+This fortune-teller establishment has been on the Boardwalk on and off since the 1930s.

 It became famous when Madame Marie was mentioned in Springsteen’s song 4th of July, Asbury Park (Sandy) with this lyric: “Did you hear the cops finally busted Madam Marie for tellin’ fortunes better than they do?”
 Madame Marie (aka Marie Castello) died at age 93, but her family still runs the business.